Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map

 WordPerfect Tips

-Print your letterhead page from one printer tray, and second and subsequent pages (or envelopes) from another tray or slot
+Print a letterhead page from one printer tray and subsequent pages (or envelopes) from another tray or slot

 Related information: